Character Naming Competition

 “I know more than you think.
 I was in court this morning when the Assistant DA sketched out the allegations.
 They made bail too.”

 “Fuck!
 Fuck!
 No!”

 “Set bail at quarter of a million.
 They were freed right away.
 Rich parents.”

 Slumping in his chair, Deal put his head in his hands.
-“They’re not going to get away with this.”[/emaillocker]Follow Me Here On Social Media or BookBub
+“They’re not going to get away with this.”[/emaillocker]Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub